openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 #### Calibration

-You can calibrate the Libre2 with an offset of -40 mg/dl to +20 mg/dL
+You can calibrate the Libre2 ****with an offset of -40 mg/dl to +20 mg/dL**
-\[-2,2 mmol/l to +1,1 mmol/l\] (intercept).
-The slope isn't changeable
+\[-2,2 mmol/l to +1,1 mmol/l\]** (intercept).
+The slope isn't changeable.
+Please check
-as the Libre2 is much more accurate compared to the Libre1.
-Please check by fingerpricking early after setting a new sensor.
-It is known that there can arise big differences to the blood measurements.
-To be on the safe side, calibrate every 24 - 48 hours.
-The values are accurate up to the end of the sensor and do not jitter as with the Libre1.
-However, if the sensor is completely off, this will not change.
-The sensor should then be replaced immediately.
+by fingerpricking after setting a new sensor, keeping in mind it might not be accurate in the first 12 hours after insertion.
+Since there can be large differences to the blood measurements, verify every 24 hours and calibrate if necessary.
+If the sensor is completely off after a few days, it should then be replaced.

 ### Plausibility checks